ninchat/ninchat-api/api.md

 Responses
 ---------

-The content type is chosen using the following algorithm:
+The content type is chosen from the request's `Accept` header using the following algorithm:

-1. If the request's `Accept` header specified only one of `application/json` and `application/octet-stream`, it is used.
+1. If there is only one event, it doesn't have a payload, and `application/json` is accepted, it is used.

-2. If the event doesn't have a payload and `application/json` is accepted, it is used.
+2. If the event has a payload or there are multiple events, and `application/x-protobuf` is accepted, it is used.

-3. If the event has a payload and `application/octet-stream` is accepted, it is used.
+3. If only one of `application/json`, `application/x-protobuf` and
+   `application/octet-stream` is specified, it is used.
+This may result in an incomplete response.

 4. If no supported content types are accepted, the response will contain no data.